Screen Options:

 That takes no account of how other plants and animals will cope.
 We depend on them for our survival too.

 Covid-19 has shown us that it's possible to reduce economic activity and our carbon footprint, if we have to.
 There are no sensible numbers yet on the climate impact of that, but it's small.
-But to contain global warming we have to do that and more every year for the next 20 years.
+But to contain global warming we have to repeat that and more every year for the next 20 years.
 People are already demanding a return to business as usual.
 If we are wise that can never happen.
 But a return to business must happen, people need to have a livelihood.